crowdgames/trrbt/README.md

 **none**: Executes children in order, until any child fails; if any child fails, returns failure, otherwise returns success.

+**random-try**: Executes children in random order until one succeeds; if any child succeeds, returns success, otherwise returns failure.

-**random**: Executes a random child; if that child fails, returns failure, otherwise returns success.
+**random-one**: Executes a random child; if that child fails, returns failure, otherwise returns success.

 **loop-until-any**: Repeatedly executes children in order, until any child fails; if any child succeeds, returns success, otherwise returns failure.